Is Your Neck Causing Your Headache?

 How can a Physiotherapist help you?

-As cervicogenic headache is caused by dysfunction in the neck, a detailed assessment is needed to determine if you have any muscle imbalances, misalignment in your spine (neck vertebrae) or posture, in order to tackle the root cause of your cervicogenic headache.
+Cervicogenic headaches are caused by dysfunction in the neck, therefore a detailed assessment is needed to determine if you have any muscle imbalances, misalignment in your spine (neck vertebrae) or posture, in order to tackle the root cause of your cervicogenic headache.

-The expertise management of a physiotherapist is needed to derive a tailored treatment plan to target the root cause of your cervicogenic headache.
-This might include manual therapy, dry needling or strengthening of your neck muscles.
+This is where the expertise management of a physiotherapist is needed to derive a tailored treatment plan to target the root cause of your cervicogenic headache.
+Treatments may include manual therapy, dry needling or strengthening of your neck muscles.

-It is important not to ignore your headache.
-Do consult a physiotherapist or a medical practitioner for advice and guidance on how to manage your headache.
+Don't ignore your headache!
+Please consult our physiotherapists or a medical practitioner for advice and guidance on how to manage your headache.